vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

   that good enough, for the MVP anyway.
 - There is actually an additional not so trivial to simulate logic around
   downloads: timeouts and salvaging late blocks.
-It is outside the scope to explain now, but it meant accessing the above data in other places too, which would have made a channels based implementation more convoluted.
+It is outside the scope to explain, but it meant accessing the above data in other places that would have made a channels based solution more convoluted.

 ### Disk IO